Skip to main content

 The fraction 9/5 (which equals 1.8) represents the ratio between Fahrenheit and Celsius degree sizes.
 The +32 accounts for the different zero points of the two scales - 0°C equals 32°F, so we need to add this offset to get the correct Fahrenheit temperature.

-32°F (Water freezes)
+32°F (Water freezing point)

 68°F (Room temperature)